 How Does Laminating Work?

 The substrates (surfaces) that comprise the webs may be made of paper, film, or aluminum foil.
 Typically, an adhesive is added to the less-absorbent of the two webs.
 Then, the other web is pressed against this one to create a duplex laminate.
-There are several different types of laminating, including:
+There are many types of laminating, including:

 The bonding agent is in a liquid state when the webs are pressed together.
 This is ideal for flexible packaging.